kourgeorge/project-origin/docs/Creature.md

 The creature DNA limits the size of it's memory.
 "Oral Tradition" is the knowledge passed from generation to generation.
 While this functionality is not implemented in the abstract class creature, in humans, a subclass of creature, ancestors inherit their memories to their offsprings.
 Note that while the knowledge may pass between generations, the brain parameters are unique to each individual.

+### DNA and Evolution
+The race defines a basic DNA to it's creatures.
+However, when each individual is born, the descendant does not get the same exact genes as his parents.
+For asexual creatures, the dna of the mother cell is copied and some mutation are introduced.
+For sexual races, the offspring dna is the mean gene value between the two parents plus a mutation.